entropycoset/pay2exchange-mydrafts/examples/testipc/stdpipe/rs/README.md

 This is a Rust port of the C++ stdpipe programs, implementing inter-process communication using anonymous pipes and file descriptors.

+See PLAN.txt (here or one dir up) for important general overview and bigger-picture, and STYLEGUIDE.txt.

 ## Overview

 The project consists of two main binaries: